DatabaseTB-500 / TB4

 FINDINGS & EFFECTIVENESS

-The Phase 2 RCT by Sosne and Ousler (2015) randomized 72 subjects to 0.1% Tβ4 ophthalmic drops or placebo for 28 days in a controlled adverse environment (CAE) dry eye provocation model.
-While neither primary endpoint (ocular discomfort or inferior corneal staining) reached statistical significance at the exact primary timepoint, discomfort scores on day 28 were reduced by 27% in Tβ4-treated subjects versus placebo, and central and superior corneal staining showed statistically significant improvement.
-No adverse events were observed in any subject.
+Phase 2 RCT (Sosne and Ousler 2015, n=72, 28 days, dry eye CAE model): neither primary endpoint (ocular discomfort or inferior corneal staining) reached statistical significance at the exact primary timepoint, but discomfort scores on day 28 were reduced by 27% in TB4-treated subjects versus placebo, and central and superior corneal staining showed statistically significant improvement.
+No adverse events were observed.

-A separate Phase 2 double-blind RCT specifically in severe dry eye showed eye discomfort decreased by 35.1% in the TB4 group and corneal fluorescein staining improved by 59.1%, substantially meaningful clinical effects.
-Tβ4 has demonstrated efficacy across three Phase 2 clinical ophthalmic trials with zero adverse events observed in any trial, a safety-efficacy combination that is uncommon in clinical development.
+Separate Phase 2 double-blind RCT in severe dry eye: eye discomfort decreased by 35.1% in the TB4 group and corneal fluorescein staining improved by 59.1%.
+Zero adverse events across all three Phase 2 ophthalmic trials combined: a safety record that is unusual in clinical drug development.

 EDITORIAL ASSESSMENT